View Document Text

 management of its client accounts would continue unchanged under the leadership of

 another firm.
-We are investors with a long-term horizon and we do not take custody of
+We are investors with a long-term horizon, and we do not take custody of

-a decision about where to seek future investment advice.
+decision about where to seek future investment advice.

 Item 21 – Information Security Program